Agustín Edwards Ossandón

-José Agustín de Dios Edwards Ossandón (May 20, 1815 – September 1878) was a Chilean politician and businessman, and one of the main forces behind the early railroad construction in South America.
+José Agustín de Dios Edwards Ossandón (2 April 1815 – 2 January 1878) was a Chilean businessperson, mining entrepreneur, banker and politician.
+Edwards is known for founding the Bank of Valparaíso, and was one of the main forces behind the early railroad construction in South America.

+Early life

-Agustín Edwards was born in La Serena, the son of George Edwards Brown and Isabel Ossandón Iribarren.
+Agustín Edwards was born on 2 April 1815 in La Serena, to Isabel Ossandón Iribarren and George Edwards Brown, a British-born Chilean doctor, businessperson, politician and founder of the Edwards family.

+Career

+From the age of 15, Edwards became involved in the family business.
 At the age of 19, he started to manage the silver smelting operations owned by his father in the cities of Vallenar and Freirina.
 In 1837, by the age of 22, he became independent and moved to the city of Copiapó, with a small capital he had managed to save.

 In 1849 he founded the Bank of Valparaíso.
-He married Juana Ross Edwards on April 6, 1851, with whom he had eight children.
 He was an active promoter of the railroads in South America.
 He worked in the construction of the Copiapó-Caldera railway, the first Chilean railroad (and one of the first in Latin America) that was inaugurated on December 25, 1851.
 He then concentrated on the nitrate exploitation.
 He became president of the Nitrate Company, and began the studies for a railroad between Antofagasta and Bolivia.

+By the 1860s Edwards was one of richest men in Chile, and was one of the countries most prominent 19th century capitalists.
+Between 1870–1871, Edwards stockpiled vast quantities of Chilean copper causing a 50% increase in the price of copper.
+In 1871, Edwards purchased the newspaper El Mercurio de Valparaíso.

+Politics

-He was elected to the lower house of parliament on 1861, and then again in 1873.
+Edwards was elected to the lower house of parliament on 1861, and then again in 1873.
 In 1876, he was elected a Senator for Valparaiso, a position he held until his death.
-He died in the city of Limache in 1878.